-Losing a single tooth can lead to many consequences, both short term and long term, and it is important that we consider these very carefully when deciding how to replace the missing tooth.
+Losing a single tooth can lead to many short-term and long-term consequences, and we must consider these very carefully when deciding how to replace the missing tooth.

 Implants are most commonly used to replace single teeth or to fill a small gap where several adjacent teeth are missing.

 One of the advantages of dental implants is that they look and feel natural because they fit directly into your gum in the same way as natural teeth do